 Dr Beulah Wood (Theologian, teacher, writer, recent overseas missionary), 2014, Baptist Women’s Union of the South West Pacific.

-This booklet is a brief summary of the biblcal arguments for women and men to be co-workers in churches, co-parents in families, and co-leaders in all of church and family.
-Copies available for purchaise from Beulah Wood.
+This booklet is a brief summary of the biblical arguments for women and men to be co-workers in churches, co-parents in families, and co-leaders in all of church and family.
+Copies available for purchase from Beulah Wood.

 Man and Woman, one in Christ: an exegetical and theological study of Paul’s letters

-Philip B. Payne (Lecturer in New Testament, Fuller Theological Seminary).
+Philip B. Payne (Lecturer in New Testament, Fuller Theological Seminary, 2009).

 Does Paul teach a hierarchy of authority of man over woman, or does he teach the full equality of man and woman in the church and home?
 In this book Payne answers this question, and concludes that Paul’s theology, instruction, and practice consistently affirm the equal standing of men and women, with profound implications for the church today.